-How, then, is the 4% cash ratio restored?
-In one round of transactions the excess supply of money causes buyers to be more eager than the sellers and the price of equities edges up, perhaps by 10%, so that the value of the stock of equities is £1,100b.
-The cash ratio falls to (£60b. divided by £1,100b. multiplied by 100) or just under 51/2%.
-This is a movement towards the equilibrium 4% ratio, but it is not enough.
-The institutions still hold "too much money".
-In the next round of transactions the excess supply of money again causes buyers to be more eager than sellers and the price of equities moves forward again, perhaps by 15%.
-The value of equities rises to £1,265b. and the cash ratio drops to (£60b. divided by £1,265b. multiplied by 100) or to about 4 34%.
+How, then, is the 4 per cent cash ratio restored?
+In one round of transactions the excess supply of money causes buyers to be more eager than the sellers and the price of equities edges up, perhaps by 10 per cent, so that the value of the stock of equities is £1100 billion.
+The cash ratio falls to (£60 billion divided by £1100 billion multiplied by 100) or just under $5\frac{1}{2}$ per cent.
+This is a movement towards the equilibrium 4 per cent ratio, but it is not enough.
+The institutions still hold 'too much money'.
+In the next round of transactions the excess supply of money again causes buyers to be more eager than sellers and the price of equities moves forward again, perhaps by 15 per cent.
+The value of equities rises to £1265 billion and the cash ratio drops to (£60 billion divided by £1265 billion multiplied by 100) or to about $4\frac{3}{4}$ per cent.
 And so on.
-In every round the value of the money balances stays at £60b.
-It does not change because - within the closed circuit assumed in the exercise - it cannot change.
-The return of the institutions' cash ratio to the equilibrium 4% is achieved, after so many rounds of transactions, by a rise in the value of equities to £1,500b.
+In every round the value of the money balances stays at £60 billion It does not change because - within the closed circuit assumed in the exercise - it cannot change.
+The return of the institutions' cash ratio to the equilibrium 4 per cent is achieved, after so many rounds of transactions, by a rise in the value of equities to £1500 billion.
 The institutions' asset values have adjusted to the amount of money they hold.
-It is a striking, but entirely realistic, feature of the example discussed that a rise in their money balances from £40b. to £60b. (i.e., of only £20b.) is associated with ("causes") a rise in equity prices of £500b.
-The argument can be generalised freely.
-In the advanced economies of today specialised financial institutions are the characteristic holders of assets.
+It is a striking, but entirely realistic, feature of the example discussed that a rise in their money balances from £40 billion to £60 billion (that is, of only £20 billion) is associated with ('causes') a rise in equity prices of £500 billion.
+The argument can be generalized freely.
+In the advanced economies of today specialized financial institutions are the characteristic holders of assets.
 It follows that, when they hold excess money, there is likely to be upward pressure on asset prices; conversely, when they have deficient money balances, asset prices tend to fall.